Updated: Jul 25

 This isn’t always about the ability to be able to say what you want to say.
 Sometimes it is being given the space to be able to say it.

 Having a conversation or an interaction with someone should mean that all parties are given the opportunity and space to be able to say what they want to say.

 Freedom of speech is normally associated with a Human Rights issue, but the freedom to say what we think, feel and what we want can sometimes be difficult depending on who we are speaking with.

-Assertiveness is a learned and practiced behaviour.
+Assertiveness is learned and practised behaviour.
 It is perfectly normal to have certain situations where we find it more difficult to be assertive.
-The important thing is that we work on learn how to adopt assertive behaviour in this situation.
+The important thing is that we work on learning how to adopt assertive behaviour in this situation.